 Some homes require a little TLC – and some require a bulldozer.
-In some cases this is obvious to the naked eye, and in some cases the answer lurks in the walls and in the foundation.
+In some cases, this is obvious to the naked eye, and in others, the answer lurks in the walls and in the foundation.
 It may be worthwhile to have a property inspection done before you make your purchase – or enlist your contractor in the early stages with your vision – if you want to be really thorough and have some accuracy in costs.

 At urbaneer.com, we have a critical eye in the assessment of a property even before you purchase, which takes into account The Six Essential Layers Of Property.
 And even when you’re intending to renovate your property, it’s really important to assess your property and address what needs repairing, what entails regular maintenance and what components of your dwelling require upgrades and renovations.
 Here’s an insightful read called Dear Urbaneer: We’ve Moved In To Our New Home.
 Now What?

-You’ve got to make sure before you begin that your renovations plans and budget match the amount of work that need to be done to the home.
+You’ve got to make sure before you begin that your renovations plans and budget match the amount of work that needs to be done to the home.

 ✓ Draft Your Plans